A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Well-posedness of the initial value problem

 \end{lemma} \begin{proof} For every $x$

 where we have used the change of variable $z=e^ty$.
 Hence,

 \end{proof}

-\begin{teorema} Let $u$ be the unique solution to equation \eqref{NLFP} with initial condition $u_0\in L^1$.
+\begin{theorem} Let $u$ be the unique solution to equation \eqref{NLFP} with initial condition $u_0\in L^1$.
 Then, in the hypotheses of Theorem \ref{thm:wellposed}, we can write the solution of the equation via Wild sum, namely for every $t\ge 0$

 where the convergence in the RHS is understood to be in $L^1$ for every $t$, and